Santiplayer18/TechnocraftMod/README.md

 # TechnoWorld Mod
 Official repository of the Minecraft mod 'TechnoWorld' by Santiplayer18.

-This mod adds technological-related stuff to Minecraft, all of them divided into modules already included in it.
-This is, you can't have only some modules installed, you will have all of them.
-This is just for updating and managing reasons.
+This mod adds technological-related machinery to Minecraft to help you set up automatic tasks and perform complex operations with ease.

 # Versions